 It’s not all good news, though.
-While legal cannabis is growing rapidly as a mainstream product, marketing and branding are lagging behind, clinging to old notions of what marijuana products look like.
-The old standard imagery of the dark green pot leaf over a Bob Marley-inspired background design still dominate the landscape of the weed business.
+While legal cannabis is growing rapidly as a mainstream product, marketing and branding have often lagged behind, with legacy brands clinging to old notions of what marijuana products and consumers look like.
+The old standard imagery of the dark green pot leaf over a Bob Marley-inspired background design is still common in the landscape marijuana marketing and advertising.
 The stigma of the stoner remains.
 And media (like the article mentioned above) still prominently feature over-generalized images depicting subjects like a scruffy young guy with a joint on his lip, eyes-half-closed look with a dopey look on his face alongside these stories about the legal cannabis business.

 Proponents of legalization have frequently referred to the untapped market for recreational use in suburban America as a primary growth area of the business.
 The soccer mom who would be happy to unwind after a long day with a light buzz, or the working couple who would rather pop open a jar of Blueberry Kush than a bottle of Pinot on a Friday night are prime demographic profiles of the would-be customers of this new recreational market.
 If only it were legal in their state.
 These people would be enthusiastic customers of this new legal marijuana business if they didn’t have to risk arrest or prosecution to enjoy these products.